-The metal recycling facility hosted on the proposed Lot 1 will contain three buildings - one being a 19,000 square foot Solid Waste Transfer Facility, a 6,300 square foot office and maintenance facility, and a 10,500 square foot construction debris recycling facility (to be constructed as part of a second phase).
-The office building and construction debris recycling facility will generally be located on the west half of lot 2, and the transfer facility on the east half of lot 2.
+The metal recycling facility hosted on the proposed Lot 1 will contain two buildings - one being a 7,660 square foot Non-Ferrous Metal Storage Facility, and a 7,200 square foot office and maintenance facility.
+Both buildings will be located towards the east end of lot 1.
+Additionally, the metal recycling facility will include an outdoor shredder roughly 300' in length on the west half of lot 1.
+An outdoor storage area of crushed and shredded recycling material will be present between the shredder and the two buildings, not exceeding the maximum outdoor storage height limits.
 Along the southern edge of the property, the applicant is proposing an 8' high metal fence, in addition to the required landscape buffer along the right of way.
+Public access to the facility will be limited to the specific drop-off times Monday - Saturday, and security cameras will be present on site.
 Adequate circulation and fire access is proposed on the site, with routes between the outdoor storage area and the fence to the south, and the outdoor storage area and rail spur to the north.
 As shown in the Development Plan, the proposed facility complies with all Development and Design standards contained within Article VII of the Land Development Code.